lenathou/manrina-test/logs.md

-[HMR] connected
-hook.js:608 "shadow*" style props are deprecated.
-Use "boxShadow". overrideMethod @ hook.js:608Comprendre cet avertissement :3059/api/verifyGrowerToken:1  Failed to load resource: the server responded with a status of 401 (Unauthorized)Comprendre cette erreur hook.js:608 BackendFetchService - Fetch error: Error: HTTP error! status: 401
+api/verifyCustomerToken:1  Failed to load resource: the server responded with a status of 401 (Unauthorized)Comprendre cette erreur hook.js:608 BackendFetchService - Fetch error: Error: HTTP error! status: 401
     at _callee$ (BackendFetchService.tsx:39:19)
     at eval (regeneratorRuntime.js:52:18)